fujitsu/A64FX/README.md

 # Features

-A64FX is Fujitsu's ARM microprocessor which conforms to Armv8 + SVE.
+A64FX is Fujitsu's Arm microprocessor which conforms to Armv8 + SVE.

 This repository provides the documents and sample codes to develop Open Source Softwares like LLVM, Linux, Math libraries and so on.